-Atomic Wallet supports a wide variety of operating systems including the ubiquitous Windows and MacOS but also Linux.
-In fact, Atomic Wallet supports a number of Linux distributions including Ubuntu, Debian and Fedora.
-On the mobile side Atomic Wallet supports both Android and iOS.
+Atomic Wallet supports a wide variety of operating systems including the Windows, MacOS, and also Linux.
+In fact, Atomic Wallet supports a number of Linux distributions including Ubuntu, Debian, and Fedora.
+On mobile, the Atomic Wallet can be downloaded from both the Google Store and the App Store for Android and iOS devices.

 Yes, Bitcoin along with other assets such as Ethereum, and Litecoin, can be purchased directly through the Atomic Wallet using your bank card.

 Yes, Atomic Wallet is available on Ubuntu along with Debian, Fedora, Windows, and MacOS, while also being available on Android and iOS for mobile use.